Steelhead are one of America’s most popular game fish. They taste delicious, can grow very large and are fierce fighters on the rod.

 Wrong!
 You see, making the trip upstream and then spawning is extraordinarily challenging and fatiguing for the fish.

-The ones that don’t die must preserve their energy for their long and arduous way back to the sea (or the Great Lakes).
+Fish that have already completed the act of spawning must preserve their remaining energy for their long and arduous way back to saltwater or the Great Lakes.

 It would be impossible for them to spawn a second time during the same season.